brettshollenberger/codecabulary/Angular Minification.md

 	angular.module('app', [])
 		.controller('MyController', ['$scope', function($scope) { }]);

-The reason we do this is because function arguments will get reduced to simple variables by the minified:
+The reason we do this is because function arguments will get reduced to simple variables by the minifier:

 	angular.module('app', [])
 		.controller('MyController', ['$scope', function(a) { }]);